 This advertisement was not approved by any candidate.

 Sincerely, John Smith, Chairman

-Note: On bumper stickers, there is no requirement to use the word "for" between the candidate's name and the office being sought in the body of the bumper sticker.
+Note: There is no requirement to use the word "for" between the candidate's name and the office being sought in the body of the bumper sticker or an item designed to be worn.